KasparEtter/ef1p/pages/email/email.md

   log in to the website of the service provider with the bookmark and not the link.
   Using a bookmark (or a search engine) to navigate to a website is better than relying on the address autocompletion of your browser.
-  If you clicked on a dubious link by accident in the past, the website is still in your browser's history.
+  If you clicked on a dubious link by mistake in the past, the fraudulent URL is still in your browser's history and you may not be able to [recognize it as such](#homograph-attack).
-- **Hover over links**: If you can't suppress your urge to click on a link, move your mouse over the link first and check that the [status bar](https://en.wikipedia.org/wiki/Status_bar) at the bottom of the window indeed displays the address you want to visit.
+- **Hover over links**: If you can't suppress your urge to click on a link, move your mouse over the link first and verify whether the [status bar](https://en.wikipedia.org/wiki/Status_bar) at the bottom of the window indeed displays the address you want to visit.
   You should always do this because the text of a link can be misleading.
-  For example, the link [www.google.com](https://www.bing.com/) takes you to [Bing](https://en.wikipedia.org/wiki/Microsoft_Bing), not [Google](https://en.wikipedia.org/wiki/Google_Search).
+  For example, [www.google.com](https://www.bing.com/) takes you to [Bing](https://en.wikipedia.org/wiki/Microsoft_Bing), not [Google](https://en.wikipedia.org/wiki/Google_Search).
   You should check the destination of a link before you click on it.
-  If you check the destination of the link only in the opened browser window, you have already confirmed to the attacker that you [click on links](#link-tracking) and the visited website might have already infected your computer with [malware](https://en.wikipedia.org/wiki/Malware).
+  If you check the destination of a link only in the opened browser window, you have already confirmed to the attacker that you [click on links](#link-tracking), and the visited website might have already infected your computer with [malware](https://en.wikipedia.org/wiki/Malware).
   Unfortunately, [link tracking](#link-tracking) can make it quite difficult to recognize